Cooking Tips for Your Etalia Pizza

 - You'll notice that we leave quite a bit of dough showing on our topped pizzas.
 That’s because as they bake, the dough that’s left uncovered rises and bubbles beautifully to create that real pizza experience that other gluten-free crusts are lacking.

-Top Tips for Topping the Nudo:
+Topping the Nudo:

 Place your frozen Nudo on your pizza screen or white parchment paper (included in box) before you add your toppings.
 This is important because once the dough thaws, it’s difficult to move.